Arqua in TOGAF-Aligned Enterprises

 Primary: Run an Enterprise Bridge Workshop

-Use the workshop to translate TOGAF-aligned architecture governance into execution-admissibility questions, artefacts, and first workflow candidates.
+Use the workshop to translate TOGAF-aligned architecture governance into Enterprise Intelligence Architecture, continuity-control, execution-admissibility and first workflow questions.

 Secondary: Build an Architecture of Record Baseline

-Map execution surfaces, consequence systems, authority boundaries, and admissibility control points for one high-consequence workflow.
+Map representation, semantic acceptance, reliance, execution surfaces, consequence systems, authority boundaries, admissibility control points and replayability requirements for one high-consequence workflow.